-Read Factsheet C with the class.
-Discuss ways that students could comment on, and be part of, classroom and school decision-making (such as: group consultation, student council, comments box, discussion board, or forum on the school website).
+Read the factsheet (You can still have your say if you're not 18) with the class.
+Discuss ways that students could comment on, and be part of, classroom and school decision-making (such as: group consultation, student council, comments box, discussion board, forum on the school website).
 Discuss which would be best, and implement it for a trial period.